-The options -i (input) -o (output) can be combined with all previous mentioned options sudo iptables -F
+The options -i (input) -o (output) can be combined with all previous mentioned options

 If you would stop Suricata and use internet, the traffic will not come through.
 To make internet work correctly, you have to erase all iptable rules.